Oracle HTTP Server supports three main categories of security, namely, authentication, authorization, and confidentiality.

 These sections describes SSL features that are supported for this release.

-This feature adds support SSL protocol features called variously "step-up", "server gated crypto" or "global server ID".
-"Step-up" is a feature that allows old, weak encryption browsers, to "step-up" so that public keys greater than 512-bits and bulk encryption keys greater than 64 bits can be used in the SSL protocol.
-This means that server X.509 certificates that contain public keys in excess of 512-bits and which contain "step-up" digital rights can now be used by Oracle Application Server.
-Such certificates are often called "128-bit" certificates, even though the certificate itself typically contains a 1024-bit certificate.
+Step-up is a feature that allows old, weak encryption browsers, to step-up so that public keys greater than 512 bits and bulk encryption keys greater than 64 bits can be used in the SSL protocol.
+This means that server X.509 certificates that contain public keys in excess of 512 bits and which contain step-up digital rights can now be used by Oracle Application Server.
+Such certificates are often called 128 bit certificates, even though the certificate itself typically contains a 1024 bit certificate.
 The Verisign Secure Site Pro is an example of such a certificate which can now be used by Oracle Application Server.

-Global Server ID functionality is provided by default, there is no configuration necessary.
+Global Server ID functionality is provided by default.